 Amanda Platz Imagine waking up and finding a forest growing in your room.
 Imagine that the night before, you’d been visited by a fairy-like woman who tells you that you’re […]

 Cheyenne Davis Northanger Abbey by Jane Austen is a novel, written after 1817, which depicts the story of a young girl namedCatherine Morland, who takes a life journey from childhood […]

 Jahanna Bolding It’s a fact: humans are drawn to drama.
 And no, I don’t mean the kind of pointless school drama that centers on antagonizing prattle, but rather drama in […]

-Chad Chisholm, CIFC Director Can an enchanted wardrobe also be for grownups?
+CIFC Staff Can an enchanted wardrobe also be for grownups?
 After all, the Narnia stories were intended for children.
-Further Up & Further In: Understanding Narnia is a […]
+Further Up & Further In: Understanding Narnia is a new book […]